Paid ads

 We currently run ads on:

-We have previously tried and no longer use X, Product Hunt, Carbon Ads, and Google Display, as they did not drive high quality user signups or leads.
-We usually focus campaigns on users in the US, Canada, UK, Germany and France, as these tend to lead to the most high quality signups and leads.
+We have previously tried and no longer use X, Product Hunt, Carbon Ads, and Google Display, as they did not help us meet our goals.
+Where a channel allows, we usually focus campaigns on users in the US, Canada, UK, Germany and France, and prefer targeting desktop users when the goal is conversion.

 We work with Hey to manage these channels - they set up the campaigns and ensure that spend is paced properly.
 We have a shared internal Slack channel, and Brian Young has 2 check-in calls with them each month.